Damianjacob/CI-MS2-fun-Quiz/README.md

 6. "As a gamer i expect the game to tell me when i've completed a section of it"
 7. "As a user i expect to see an error message if i do something incorrectly"
 8. "As a user who has different devices, i expect the site to be responsive and to work on all my devices"
+9. "As a user, if i enter an incorrect address i want to be able to return to the homepage without using the back button"

 ## Site Owner Goals
 1. To have an good-looking site that incourages users to play